-Our 2020 creative theme exploring the world we have, the future we want and all that may be lost.
-Projects will be varied with crossover into our interactive installation and community engagement practice.
+Our 2020-2022 creative theme exploring the world we have, the future we want and all that may be lost.
+Projects are varied with crossover between our installation and community engagement practice.

 creative design workshop using recycled and reclaimed materials

 Exhibition January 17 - February 5

 Artworks created by the FCAC School Holiday Arts Program participants in collaboration with the indirect Object artists.

 Created January 15 & 16 Young people in the Outsiders (grade 1-2) and Cubists (grade 3-4) created found object sculptures inspired by Dadaist Readymades.
 On the first day, participants were divided into groups and given a secondhand, non-structural rescue chair as their starting point.
 They were encouraged to disassemble, reassemble and alter both the form and the function of their chairs.
 On the second day, groups were invited to incorporate small found objects and recycled materials into their designs.

 Created January 14 The Surrealists (grade5–6) worked alone and in pairs to design and make their own large-scale “stained glass window” in response to the view through the RSG feature window.
 At the time, the Melbourne skyline was obscured by thick smoke haze.
 The final artworks capture this moment in time, depicting the haze, as well as the river, trees, roof tops and passing vehicles.